-However, by speaking with the Title IX Coordinator about the incident, you will be provided with a number of available supportive measures, whether or not you file a formal complaint.
+However, by speaking with the Equal Opportunity and Title IX Coordinator about the incident, you will be provided with a number of available supportive measures, whether or not you file a formal complaint.
 These supportive measures include mutual no-contact orders, changes in residence or housing assignments, accommodations in your assignments or class schedule, etc.

 - You do not want to have the matter investigated, but you would like to discuss the availability of supportive measures; or